bstefanescu/qutejs/web/doc/docs/components/spinner.md

 This is a simple functional component that display a spinner.

-The spinner component supports only one reactive attrinbute: the `x-show` attribute.p
+The spinner component supports only one reactive attrinbute: the `q:show` attribute.

 ## Attributes

 The component attributes **are not reactive**.
-The only attribute directive supported by this component is the [x-show](#/attributes/x-show) directive
+The only attribute directive supported by this component is the [q:show](#/attributes/q-show) directive

 ### color